Rynji/Rynji.github.io/_projects/2020-10-01-baby-builder.md

 featured_image: '/images/projects/baby-builder/bb-header-large.jpg'
 ---

 The Baby Builder is an interactive installation in which you can design your own child through genetic engineering.
 It is built using the Unity engine and designed for use on touch screens.
 I worked on the application from the prototyping phase onwards.
-I have now developed it into a fully fledged application that has been on display at several conventions(?).
+I have now developed it into a fully fledged application that has been on display at several conventions.
 The Baby Builder has also been nominated for the Young Talent Award at the Dutch Design Week 2020.

 ![](/images/projects/baby-builder/bb-interaction.jpg)
 > *"Whatever your point of view may be, the Baby Builder challenges the audience to confront the ethical, societal and moral questions raised by the development of genetic engineering."[^1]*